Particular/docs.particular.net/persistence/selecting.md

 ---
 title: Selecting a persister
 summary: A guide for selecting an NServicebus persister.
-reviewed: 2019-03-11
+reviewed: 2019-03-12
 ---

 NServiceBus stores data for various purposes.
-This document contains guidelines to help select the right persister for NServiceBus from the [list of available persisters](/persistence/#available-persisters).
+This document contains guidelines to help select the right persister for NServiceBus from the [list of supported persisters](/persistence/#supported-persisters).

 ## How NServiceBus uses storage